-Some organizations can fall into the trap of misinterpreting employee burnout as something else: tired, overworked or lazy employees.
-Organizations tend to see burnout as a talent management issue or (more commonly) a personal issue.
+Some organizations fall into the trap of misinterpreting employee burnout as something else: tired, disengaged or lazy employees.
+Organizations tend to see burnout as a talent management issue—or (more commonly) a personal problem.

 - Inability to concentrate

 - Easily upset or angered